Does an Uninspected Car Raise Your Insurance Rates?

 DMV Record and Registration Status

-Insurers pull your DMV record at renewal.
-In states where a failed inspection automatically suspends registration, including New York and New Jersey, the suspension can appear as a violation.
+Insurers pull your Department of Motor Vehicle (DMV) record, specifically your motor vehicle report (MVR), at renewal.
+This report is a key component of their insurance underwriting process.
+In states where a failed inspection automatically suspends registration, including New York and New Jersey, the suspension can appear as a violation on your MVR.
 Drivers in these states have the highest surcharge risk from an unresolved inspection lapse.

 carInsurance icon